Skip to content

 If I have BPH symptoms and see a BodyHackGuide ad, what should I actually do?

-Evidence-graded priority: (1) urologist consultation with IPSS score, PSA (age-appropriate), physical examination including DRE, urinalysis — rule out prostate cancer, infection, and other conditions; (2) lifestyle — fluid management, caffeine/alcohol moderation, bladder training, weight management; (3) alpha-blocker (tamsulosin 0.4 mg daily) for moderate-severe LUTS; (4) 5-alpha reductase inhibitor (finasteride 5 mg or dutasteride 0.5 mg daily) for larger prostates; (5) PDE5 inhibitor (tadalafil 5 mg daily) for LUTS/ED overlap; (6) saw palmetto 320 mg standardised daily; (7) Pygeum 100–200 mg daily; (8) beta-sitosterol 60–130 mg daily; (9) zinc 15–30 mg daily; (10) minimally invasive or surgical procedures for treatment-resistant disease; (11) experimental bioregulators like Prostamax or Prostatilen as tier-11 add-ons.
-Use ads to convert BPH-interested traffic to evidence-graded content; offer Prostamax only to users who have exhausted proven options.
+Evidence-graded priority: (1) urologist consultation with IPSS score, PSA (age-appropriate), physical examination including DRE, urinalysis - rule out prostate cancer, infection, and other conditions; (2) lifestyle - fluid management, caffeine/alcohol moderation, bladder training, weight management; (3) alpha-blocker (tamsulosin 0.4 mg daily) for moderate-severe LUTS; (4) 5-alpha reductase inhibitor (finasteride 5 mg or dutasteride 0.5 mg daily) for larger prostates; (5) PDE5 inhibitor (tadalafil 5 mg daily) for LUTS/ED overlap; (6) saw palmetto 320 mg standardised daily; (7) Pygeum 100-200 mg daily; (8) beta-sitosterol 60-130 mg daily; (9) zinc 15-30 mg daily; (10) minimally invasive or surgical procedures for treatment-resistant disease; (11) experimental bioregulators like Prostamax or Prostatilen only as tier-11 add-ons, and only after the proven options above have been discussed with a clinician.
+Prostamax is not a first-line option and is not a substitute for proper evaluation.

 Research Tools